chromefinch/PortCartographer/README.md

 $ ./FairScan.sh -h
 ```
 ## Notes
-I wrote this script to automate my enumeration, therefore it performs only what I'm used to running during my CTFs.
+C4l1b4n wrote this script to automate his enumeration, therefore it performs only what he used to running during his CTFs.
-I think I will add more features in the future.
+I moded it because I have no sense.

 ## License
 This project is licensed under MIT License - see the LICENSE.md file for details.